LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

 .. c:function:: int LSRKStepSetSSPStageNum(void* arkode_mem, int num_of_stages);

    Sets the number of stages, ``s`` in ``SSP(s, p)`` methods.
 This input is only utilized by SSPRK methods.
-Thus, this set routine must be called after calling :c:func:`LSRKStepSetMethod` with an SSPRK method.
+Thus, this set routine must be called after calling :c:func:`LSRKStepSetSSPMethod` with an SSPRK method.

    * :c:enumerator:`ARKODE_LSRK_SSP_S_2`  -- ``num_of_stages`` must be greater than or equal to 2
    * :c:enumerator:`ARKODE_LSRK_SSP_S_3`  -- ``num_of_stages`` must be a perfect-square greater than or equal to 4